slarrozejar/benchmarks/program/dotStyle/README.md

     ./dotStyle.py [graph] [options]
     where:
+        graph is a dot/graphviz file or - if the graph should be read from the standard input.

-        graph must be a graphviz graph with dot format see -h to get help on the options reads from standard input if graph specified by "-".
+run command `./dotStyle.py -h` to get help on the options

 Example with json file
 ----------------------